CognisysGroup/cognisysgroup-bk.github.io/_posts/2023-08-31-Breaking-Login-Pages.md

 **Mitigation:**

-To effectively mitigate the risk of Credential Stuffing (via OSINT):
+To effectively mitigate the risk of Credential Stuffing:

 - **User Education**: Raise user awareness about the dangers of password reuse and the importance of creating unique, strong passwords for each online service.
 - **Account Lockout and Monitoring**: Implement account lockout policies and actively monitor login patterns for unusual activities.
 Rapidly detect and block multiple login attempts.